Syrian Armed Forces: First and Second Republic (1946–1963)

-The Syrian Armed Forces fought in the 1948 Arab–Israeli War (against Israel) and were involved in some military coups.
+The Syrian Armed Forces fought in the 1948 Arab–Israeli War and were involved in some military coups.
 Between 1948 and 1967, a series of coups destroyed the stability of the government and any remaining professionalism within the armed forces.
 In March 1949, the chief of staff, Gen. Husni al-Za'im, installed himself as president.
 Two more military dictators followed by December 1949.
-Gen. Adib Shishakli then held power until deposed in the 1954 Syrian coup d'etat.
+Gen. Adib Shishakli then held power until deposed in the 1954 Syrian coup d'état.
 Further coups followed, each attended by a purge of the officer corps to remove supporters of the losers from the force.